-While the empire debate is back, mostly among academics, it is difficult to make the argument persuasively that the US is an empire in any conventional meaning of the word, i.e., "a large state or group of states under a single sovereign".
-Since the UN Charter proscribed "the threat or use of force against the territorial integrity or political independence of any state", and since the last vestiges of colonialism largely disappeared in the Fifties and Sixties, few countries have even contemplated the conquest of others and still fewer have attempted it, although admittedly some might argue that that is what happened in Iraq.
+While the empire debate is back, mostly among academics, it is difficult to make the argument persuasively that the US is an empire in any conventional meaning of the word, i.e., "a large state or group of states under a single sovereign."
+Since the UN charter proscribed "the threat or use of force against the territorial integrity or political independence of any state," and since the last vestiges of colonialism largely disappeared in the 1950s and 1960s, few countries have even contemplated the conquest of others and still fewer have attempted it, although admittedly some might argue that that is what happened in Iraq.

 Most basically, if America is an empire, who are its subjects, and why are they not obeying?
-The extent of cooperation with the US in the war in Iraq, or its aftermath, is hardly consistent with imperial power.
-Canada, arguably the most likely candidate for domination, 80 % plus dependent on the US market for its prosperity, as the doom-and-gloom, trade-policy-is-foreign-policy, integrate-or-die, school never tire of reminding Canadians, Canada never felt coerced to sign up.
+The extent of cooperation with the US in the war in Iraq, or its aftermath, is hardly consistent with coercive imperial power.
+Although Canada is arguably the most likely candidate for domination (more than 80 percent dependent on the US market for its prosperity, as the doom-and-gloom, trade-policy-is-foreign-policy, inte-